shahshahid81/quiz-api/README.md

 To use docker to run the server, run `docker compose up` command.
 Please note that if there are any changes, the api server has to be built again.

 Limitations:

-1. While running `npm run test:e2e` command, there is an error that  `Jest did not exit one second after the test run has completed.`.
-2. Ideally, ids should have been used for questions and options while submitting answers but instead of ids, string values of questions and options are used.
+1. Ideally, ids should have been used for questions and options while submitting answers but instead of ids, string values of questions and options are used.
-3. There is no standard expection handling mechanism used to throw api errors and instead `routeHandler` is used in route file for the 4 APIs.
+2. There is no standard expection handling mechanism used to throw api errors and instead `routeHandler` is used in route file for the 4 APIs.
-4. PORT has been hardcoded instead of using .env file for ease of running the project.
+3. PORT has been hardcoded instead of using .env file for ease of running the project.
-5. Since there is no api to create session, random session_id has to be generated for submission of the answers.
+4. Since there is no api to create session, random session_id has to be generated for submission of the answers.

 APIs:

 1. Create QUIZ.

 Endpoint: POST `http://localhost:3000/quiz`
 Request Payload:

 ```json
 {
 	"title": "Javascript",